 People often assume riding a fat bike is difficult or more challenging than riding an "ordinary" bike.
 If truth be told, it isn't, and in certain situations, a fat bike will be easier to ride and suit the conditions better.
-Winter is the time of year that ft bikes can come into their own.
+Winter is the time of year that fat bikes can come into their own.
 Their big footprint allows you to float over the top of groomed trails, rather than sinking into them and having life become a slog.
-Read on, and we'll give you some fat bike tips to keep the smile on your face all winter.

 Bring a first aid kit and a survival blanket.